 Be kind to your bed by getting rid of stinky, ugly messes with a few common home items and these clever ways.

 A decent mattress is an investment, but stains—from body fluids to breakfast-in-bed mishaps—are frequently unavoidable.
-Furthermore, a noticeable stain will usually cancel the guarantee on your mattress.
+Furthermore, a noticeable stain will ly cancel the guarantee on your mattress.
 Protect your investment by including regular cleaning and stain removal into your housekeeping routine.
 It’s simple to make, requiring just common household materials that you most likely already have stashed in your cleaning caddy.
-We’ve put down the key formulae for how to remove mattress stains below so you can easily eliminate any of the most frequent mattress accidents (and rest easy once more).
+I’ve put down the key formulae for how to remove mattress stains below so you can easily eliminate any of the most frequent mattress accidents (and rest easy once more).

 This post may contain affiliate links.
 Full disclosure here.